iric-soft/epcy/README.rst

   epcy pred --log -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/default_subgroup

 * Result will be saved in prediction\_capability.xls file, which is detail below.
-* You can personalize the design file using **--subgroup --query**
+* You can personalize the design file using **--condition --query**

 .. code:: shell

-  epcy pred_rna -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/subgroup2 --subgroup subgroup2 --query A
+  epcy pred_rna -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/subgroup2 --condition subgroup2 --query A

 Working on RNA sequencing readcounts: